lyymuwu/resume/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Hi, I'm a Master's Students at Nanjing University, under the supervision of [Shi Yinghuan](https://cs.nju.edu.cn/shiyh/index.htm).
 To address the opportunities and challenges presented by large models (LMs), I mainly focus on Knowledge Transfer and Training-Free Adaptation.
+In particular, I am interested in model merging, aiming to efficiently utilize pre-trained models in the community and recombine them in a “LEGO-like” fashion.
+These techs seeks to decouple and enhance different capabilities of models by modular reassembly.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.